nicholas-g-lipari-phd/tech-talk-fa24/README.md

 5. **Push Your Changes**: Push your commits back to the repository.

 ## Changes to Be Made
+### After making each change, commit your updates to the repository so we can view the results on the projector.
 1. **Add Group Members**: Include all student names from your group as an unordered list (`<ul> ... </ul>`) in the appropriate cell of the team grid.

 ## Have Fun!